NotAName320/yatgl/README.md

 # yatgl
-Yet Anoter TeleGram Library (YATGL) is a Telegram library for NationStates.
+Yet Another TeleGram Library (YATGL) is a Telegram library for NationStates.

 To use it, run
 ```commandline